Tannakian categories in positive characteristic: Local semisimplicity and freeness

 There exists a commutative diagram (up to isomorphism) of functors

 where the diagonal arrow is the ordinary (fully faithful) embedding of ind-objects in the category of all $\mk$-linear presheaves.
-It is easy to see that the downwards functor is fully faitfhul and hence so is the horizontal functor.
+It is easy to see that the downwards functor is an equivalence, so the horizontal functor is fully faithful.